Native schools

 The Native Schools Act 1867 established a national system of village primary schools under the control of the Native Department.
-As part of the Government's policy to assimilate Māori into Pākehā society, instruction was to be conducted entirely in English where practical.
+Instruction was to be conducted in English where practical.
 Under the Act, it was the responsibility of Māori communities to request a school for their children, form a school committee, supply land for the school and, until 1871, pay for half of the building costs and a quarter of the teacher's salary.
-Despite this, many communities were keen for their children to learn English as a second language and by 1879 there were 57 Native Schools.
-In 1880 the first inspector of native schools was appointed and issued a Native Schools Code that prescribed a curriculum, established qualifications for teachers, and standardised operation for the Māori schools.
+Many communities were keen for their children to learn English as a second language and by 1879 there were 57 native schools.
+In 1880 the first inspector of native schools was appointed and a Native Schools Code was issued that prescribed a curriculum, established qualifications for teachers, and standardised operation for the Māori schools.